zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 > **Note**: Do *not* provide hints to answers, or let the user know which challenges they got right or wrong.
 That is how social engineering works!

 1. If the user is unable to pass the risk factor:
-   1. Inform them that without verification we will not be able to remove 2FA, but they may request an Enterprise Owner create a request on their behalf, use the `Support::SaaS::Gitlab.com::2FA::2FA Removal Verification - GitLab.com - Failed - Final Response` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Removal%20Verification%20-%20GitLab.com%20-%20Failed%20-%20Final%20Response.md?ref_type=heads).
+   1. Inform them that without verification we will not be able to remove 2FA, but they may request an Enterprise Owner create a request on their behalf (if they would qualify), use the `Support::SaaS::Gitlab.com::2FA::2FA Removal Verification - GitLab.com - Failed - Final Response` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Removal%20Verification%20-%20GitLab.com%20-%20Failed%20-%20Final%20Response.md?ref_type=heads).
    1. Mark the ticket as "Solved".

 #### Request for 2FA removal initiated by an Enterprise owner